 The rider, whoever he or she is, is one of many cyclists these days (including myself) who use rear and sometimes front lights, even in the daytime.
 But do these lights work as well as we think?
 And are lights alone enough?

-Now, introducing laserlight core: world’s safest bike light.
+Introducing Laserlight Core: the world’s safest bike light.
 It is a smart projection system that’s designed for safer cycling.
 It works by projecting an image of a cyclist 20 feet in front of you as you ride.

 Created by the U.K. startup Beryl, Laserlight Core tackles the issue of cyclist visibility in vehicle blind spots.